drubinstein/pokerl/content/docs/chapter-3/running/index.md

 - The hooks API.
 - JIT compiling the ROM (coming soon™).

 Most of these changes are in PyBoy’s core.
 Hooks are a special addition that let us inject Python code at specified instructions.
-Although the context switch back to Python slows down execution, the less frequent RAM reads hooks allow have led to an overall speed up in Pokémon.
-However, even now, the environment still uses the majority of training time!
+Although the context switch back to Python slows down execution, the less frequent RAM reads have led to an overall speed up in Pokémon.
+However, even now, the environment still represents the majority of training time!

 <div style="text-align: center; ">